Ellen White Investigation

 For the time has come for judgment...
 (RSV)

 The context of this passage (1 Peter 4:12-19) is describing the "trials" and "sufferings" that are to come upon believers.
 This passage is most likely referring to the various persecutions unleashed against Christians during the first century.
 In particular, this could apply to Christian Jews living in Palestine during the period of 66 - 70 AD.
-During this time period there was a general hostility towards Jews, not only in Palestine, but throughout the Roman empire.
-In the early years of Christianity, persecutors did not necessarily distinguish between Jews and Christians, and they sometimes suffered together.
-The terminology "House of the God" is used almost universally in the Bible to refer to the Temple of God.11 Jesus also warned, in His Olivet discourse, of the destruction of the Jewish temple and the city of Jerusalam (Matt.
-24).
-Many Christian Jews suffered alongside their fellow non-Christian Jews during this time of judgment.
+During this time period, a state of hostility towards Jews existed not only in Palestine but throughout the whole Roman Empire.
+In the early years of Christianity, persecutors did not carefully distinguish between Jews and Christians, and they sometimes suffered together.

 Category: Bible vs. Mrs. White